|

 The

-be true, despite what we may hear in the media.
-In one year nearly 100,000
+to be true, despite what we may hear in the media.
+In one year nearly

-children were sexually victimized by family members, compared to possibly
+100,000 children were sexually victimized by family members, compared

 1.5 - 2 hours (return to topic menu)